Annual Giving Program Initiatives

-Inspired by MIT’s facility, the Solomon Wong Tech Cube provides the canvas for 21st-century learning that gives TAS students the necessary skills and experience they need to make a real difference in the world.
+Inspired by MIT’s facility, the Solomon Wong Tech Cube provides the canvas for 21st-century learning that gives TAS students the skills and experience they need to make a real difference in the world.
 The 4,380 square meters of usable space provides unique opportunities for all of our students.
 For example, upper school students learn in an electrical engineering lab and design in a fabrication hub on the upper school floors.
 Highly advanced equipment, currently not found in any other high school lab in the world, is available to our students.
 The middle school floor houses a VEX arena and robotic design lab, as well as vast open areas for art and innovation.
 Floor two, dedicated to lower school students, is designed to include “tinker and maker” spaces as well as an amphitheater.
 These are just a few of the exciting spaces that are part of the Solomon Wong Tech Cube.

-Staying true to our mission for students “to be prepared to adapt and succeed anywhere in a rapidly changing world,” the Solomon Wong Tech Cube construction completed in December 2018.
+Staying true to our mission for students “to be prepared to adapt and succeed anywhere in a rapidly changing world,” the Solomon Wong Tech Cube construction was completed in December 2018.
 It truly is an exciting time to be at TAS as we open doors and minds with this state-of-the-art facility.
 A high-level blending of disciplines and use of design thinking is at the heart of the Solomon Wong Tech Cube.

 In 2019, gifts to Building Excellence made possible the installation of a new lower school playground.
 A new state-of-the-art lower school playground is an investment in the physical, mental, and social well-being of our children.
 The new playground helps our students play, learn, and grow into creative and confident adults who make a difference in their communities.
 Numerous studies have uncovered a proven correlation between play and academic achievement.
 At TAS, we want to provide every opportunity for our students to excel, and the playground is an important component in their educational journey.